What is different about the tires on an EV?

 How does changing your tire affect your range?

-Michelin product manager Steve Calder explains that “there can be about a 6 percent change in range between when the tire is new and when the tire's at the end of life.”
-And, depending on your specific needs, you may opt for a tire that prioritizes some features more than others.
+There can be about a 6 percent change in range between when the tire is new and when the tire's at the end of life.

 For instance, Russell Shepherd elaborates on the effect of rolling resistance on range.
 In the EU, tires come labeled with a rolling resistance rating, and the difference between Michelin tires with the most and the least resistance can translate into a 15% difference in range.
 In general, a 20% increase in rolling resistance means a 5-8% loss of range.
 Another calculation puts the range difference between low rolling resistance and performance tires at around 50 per 200 miles - that’s 25%!